Some of the numbers presented in this website may not be the most recent available

 Parts of Belgium were then ruled by Spain, Austria or France up to 1815 when the country was reunified under the Netherlands on the defeat of Napoleon.

-Belgium was a founding member of the EU (headquartered in Brussels) and the Eurozone.
+Belgium is a founding member of the EU (headquartered in Brussels) and the Eurozone.
 Tensions between the Flemish and Walloons led to transition from a unitary to a federal arrangement from 1970 to 1993.

 Belgium has 3 geographic regions; a coastal plain in the northwest, a central plateau and the Ardennes uplands in the southeast.
 The plain and plateau lie in the Anglo-Belgian Basin and the uplands are part of the Hercynian orogenic belt.
 The Paris Basin overlaps a very small area at the southernmost tip.